shatamcare/echoinghealthyageing/src/blog/home-care-services-vs-residential-care-making-the-right-choice.md

 **Care is not defined by location.
 It is defined by love, presence, and understanding.**

-## References

-Based on content extracted from the uploaded document.

 ## About the Author

 **Echoing Healthy Ageing (EHA)** – A Mumbai-based dementia care organization dedicated to supporting older adults, caregivers, and families through therapies, counseling, caregiver training, and community-based dementia programs.
 EHA specializes in person-centred dementia care, professional upskilling, and dementia-friendly interventions designed to improve quality of life for individuals and their carers.